tibue99/ezcord/docs/index.rst

 Welcome to EzCord's documentation!
 ==================================
-This is the documentation for **EzCord**, an easy-to-use extension for the Pycord library.
+This is the documentation for **EzCord**, an easy-to-use extension for Discord.py and Pycord.

 .. toctree::
    :maxdepth: 2